lilou9221/mcgill_team2_capstone/README.md

 streamlit run streamlit_app.py
 ```

-The app will automatically download required data files from Cloudflare R2 on first run.
+The app will automatically download the soil moisture file (~59MB) from Cloudflare R2 on first run.
+All other data files are included in the repository.

 ### 3. Use the Interface